 A number of different areas of content and issues to consider that are important to running a successful Backboard Course.

 This is not an exhaustive list by any means and should be thought of as some basic guidelines.
-Items listed should be considered minimum, where as items listed as Extra should be thought of as desirable, commonly used extras.
-However, it is important to remember that suitability is more important than box ticking.
+It is important to remember that suitability is more important than box ticking.

 Distribution of the information/content below may be handled in different ways depending upon the individual school or subject group.
 For example policies and procedures may be made accessible elsewhere, in which case suitable links and/or instructions should be within the Blackboard Course to inform the student.

 - Module descriptor – Students should have easy access to official documentation that describes what should be undertaken during the module.

 - Syllabus and Learning Outcomes – Text or a link to a file or webpage.

 - Course usage statement – How students are expected to use the Blackboard Course and how staff intend to use it e.g. which activities will be taking place via the Blackboard course, assessment process etc.